 We can imagine the archangel turning his powerful gaze on Zechariah as he says, "I am Gabriel, who stand in the presence of God, and I was sent to speak to you, and to bring you this good news."
 Zechariah is temporarily rendered unable to speak because of his disbelief.
 In the next verses, when Gabriel tells Mary she will bear the Son of the Most High, she is surprised, and questions him, but unlike Zechariah she believes and accepts his great news.

 Both Mormons and Muslims teach things about Gabriel that Christianity rejects.
 Mormons teach that Noah came back to earth as the angel Gabriel who announced the birth of John the Baptist to Zechariah.
 For Muslims, it was Gabriel who revealed the Qur'an to Mohammed.
 Therefore, according to Islam, the archangel considered Jesus to be a prophet of Mohammed rather than the divine and only-begotten Son of God.
-But in that second chapter of Luke, Gabriel tells Mary that Jesus is "the Son of the Most High" of whose "kingdom there shall be no end."
+But in the second chapter of Luke, Gabriel tells Mary that Jesus is "the Son of the Most High" of whose "kingdom there shall be no end."
 Jesus, Gabriel is clearly saying, is the Savior all the prophets were readying us for, not merely a prophet himself of a messiah yet to come.

 As Christians we aren't encouraged to speculate about things that are "too great and too marvelous" for us, but the prophet Daniel gives us a wonderful vision of the angels, including Gabriel, worshipping around God's throne: "A stream of fire issued and came forth from before Him; a thousand thousands served Him, and ten thousand times ten thousand stood before Him" (Daniel 7:9).

-The Troparion for the Archangel Gabriel urges us to call on him: "Deliver us from harm, for you are the commander of the powers on high!"
+The Troparion for the Archangel Gabriel urges us to call on him: "Deliver us from all harm, for you are the commander of the powers on high!"